-- Add chili powder, cumin, smoked paprika, and sweet potato cubes.
-Sauté for 3 minutes.
+- Add sweet potato, garlic, chili powder, cumin, smoked paprika.
+Stir and sauté for 2-3 minutes.

-- Increase heat and bring to a boil.
-Then cover, reduce heat, and simmer for about 25 minutes (or until sweet potatoes are cooked through), stirring occasionally.
+- Bring to a light boil.
+Then cover, reduce heat, and simmer for 25 minutes (or until sweet potatoes are cooked through), stirring occasionally.

 - Salt to taste and add any desired toppings.
-(Avocado is my favorite.)
+(I highly recommend avocado!)

 Nutrition Per Serving (Estimate)

-If you are enjoying this vegan Sweet Potato Black Bean Chili recipe, also check out:
+If you're enjoying this vegan Sweet Potato Black Bean Chili recipe, also check out: